bishabosha/tiger-site-gen/_docs/projects/001 - mill-build-scala3.md

 Still to do:
 - 🚧 Support new Scala 3 syntax in build.sc files
-- 🚧 Port acyclic plugin to Scala 3
+- 🚧 Port acyclic plugin to Scala 3 (optional)
-- 🚧 Fix all library dependencies
 - 🚧 Cleanup compiler warnings for outdated syntax.
 - 🚧 Fix BSP reporter linenumbers for build scripts